VictorButoi/CS-Fellowships/README.md

 # Computer Science Awards, Scholarships, & Fellowships
-A curated list of fellowships and scholarships for graduate students in Computer Science and related fields.
-List created by [Chinasa T. Okolo](http://www.chinasaokolo.com), a Computer Science PhD student at Cornell.
+A curated list of fellowships created by [Chinasa T. Okolo](http://www.chinasaokolo.com), a Computer Science PhD student at Cornell.
 This is a personal fork to tailor it to me.

 Definitely take advantage of these opportunities below by applying to scholarships and/or fellowships: